Kapka Kassabova: Career

-In 2017, her book of narrative non-fiction Border: a journey to the edge of Europe was published in the UK, USA and Bulgaria, and is expected to appear in other languages.
+In 2017, she published Border: a journey to the edge of Europe.
 A "brave and moving study of the tragic borderland between Greece, Bulgaria and Turkey", it has been described in The Sunday Times as "an exceptional book about Bulgaria's dark, often magical borderlands...Smokily intense and quiveringly powerful." by Peter Pomerantsev as "a book about borders that makes the reader feel sumptuously free, an effect achieved by the way she moves between literary borders so gracefully: travelogue and existential drama; political history and poetry'.
 Mark Mazower described it in The Guardian as "a marvellous book about a magical part of the world", "mystery... is at the heart of the book; the mystery of marginal points and marginal people" The Economist described it as "witty, poignant, and erudite", "brings hidden history vividly to light".
 Caroline Moorhead in The New Statesman greeted it as "a timely, powerful story of immigration, friendship and travel", "an exceptional book, a tale of travelling and listening closely, and it brings something altogether new to the mounting literature on the story of modern migration".
 Professor Ash Amin of the British Academy in an award speech described Border as being "about the Eastern reaches of Europe, certainly, but also about the essence of place and the essence of human encounter."
 The Calvert Journal wrote that Border "reinvents writing about the Balkans."

-Border won the 2018 British Academy Nayef Al-Rodhan Prize for Global Cultural Understanding, the 2018 Stanford Dolman Travel Book of the Year and the 2017 Saltire Society Scottish Book of the Year, and won the inaugural Highland Book Prize in 2018.
-It was shortlisted in the UK for the Baillie Gifford Prize, the Royal Society of Literature Ondaatje Prize, the Duff Cooper Prize, the Gordon Burns Prize, the Bread and Roses Award, and the National Book Critics Circle Awards in the USA.
+Border won the 2018 British Academy Prize for Global Cultural Understanding, the 2018 Stanford Dolman Travel Book of the Year and the 2017 Saltire Society Scottish Book of the Year, and won the inaugural Highland Book Prize in 2018.
+It was shortlisted in the UK for the Baillie Gifford Prize, the Royal Society of Literature Ondaatje Prize, the Duff Cooper Prize, the Gordon Burn Prize, and the Bread and Roses Award; and in America for the National Book Critics Circle Awards.
+It also won the Jury Prize from the European Book Prize.

+To the Lake came out in 2020 and together, the two books formed the beginning of what was to become a Balkan quartet.
+Each of the four books explores through a different angle the intimate relationship between people, place, and time and increasingly with each book - the question of where the human being belongs within the wider web of life.
+To the Lake was awarded France's Prix du meilleur livre etranger for non-fiction and was short-listed for the Highland Book Prize.

-Her 2023 book Elixir is devoted to descriptions of her revisiting a remote mountain valley in Bulgaria, which she describes, according to a review in The Economist "in subtle prose that mingles empathy with perspective".
+Her 2023 book Elixir is an exploration of ecological consciousness and plant-based traditions.
+The book is set in the Mesta River basin and its three mountains Rila, Pirin and the Rhodopes.
+Across several seasons, Kassabova learns about wild plants and experiences a symbiotic system where nature and culture have blended for thousands of years.
+She also learns of the devastating ecological and cultural disinheritance that the people of the valley have suffered.
+According to a review in The Economist the book is written "in subtle prose that mingles empathy with perspective".